sahilmalhotra0510/io/charts/charts.md

 #### Open a terminal or use VS Code:

-A. You can right-click the repo folder and choose "New Terminal at Folder" on a Mac. &nbsp; [Sublime Text](https://www.sublimetext.com/) is a nice simple code editor.
+A. You can right-click the useeio-widgets folder and choose "New Terminal at Folder" on a Mac. &nbsp; [Sublime Text](https://www.sublimetext.com/) is a nice simple code editor.

 B. Or you can open the folder from VS Code.
 Shortcut for opening VS Code: Open a command prompt in the repo folder and type `code .` or `code `  This may be necessary if your build does not run when opening with File > Open in VS Code.